Research suggests younger Americans are having more strokes than ever before.

-No matter what your age, you should be familiar with stroke symptoms and what to do if someone is having these symptoms.
+No matter what your age, you should be familiar with stroke symptoms and have a plan about what to do if someone is showing these signs.

-Brooke suggests remembering the acronym BE FAST for stroke warning signs:
+Use the acronym BE FAST to remember the stroke warning signs:

 - B: Balance – loss of balance or coordination